 - (D) Surface/Wake Turns.
-The skier will incur a 100-point penalty if he loses BSP before recognition of the trick but successfully completes the trick and regains BSP.
-A fall to a position that requires a greater than 90-degree tumbleturn to recover will disallow the trick. - (1) If the skier commences a turn before one-foot BSP has been recognized, it shall be judged as a two-foot turn and all rotation rules contained in 1613(B) shall apply. - (2) If the skier fails to satisfy the lifted-foot requirements during the rotation of a one-foot turn or before BSP has been recognized at the end of the trick but relifts the lifted foot to onefoot BSP before moving on to the next trick then the trick will be judged as an imperfect one-foot turn and it shall incur a 100-point penalty.
-Should the skier fail to relift to one-foot BSP, the turn shall not score. - (3) A hand touch at the end of, or during, any turn will incur a 100-point penalty.
+The skier will incur a 100point penalty if he loses BSP before recognition of the trick but successfully completes the trick and regains BSP.
+A fall to a position that requires a greater than 90-degree tumbleturn to recover will disallow the trick. - If the skier commences a turn before one-foot BSP has been recognized, it shall be judged as a two-foot turn and all rotation rules contained in 1613(B) shall apply.

+- (2) If the skier fails to satisfy the lifted-foot requirements an incidental contact of the lifted foot with the water during the rotation of a one-foot turn or before BSP has been recognized at the end of the trick but relifts the lifted foot to one-foot BSP before moving on to the next trick then the trick will be judged as an imperfect one-foot turn and it shall incur a 100-point penalty for each instance of incidental contact.
+Should the skier fail to immediately relift to one-foot BSP, the turn shall not score. - (3) A hand touch at the end of, or during, any turn will incur a 100-point penalty.